Parvez49/Advanced-Django/README.md

 }
 ```

+# Redis
+Redis is an open source, advanced key-value store and an apt solution for building highperformance, scalable web applications.
+### String
+Redis string is a sequence of bytes.
+Thus, you can store anything up to 512 megabytes in one string.
+>>> SET name "tutorialspoint"
+>>> redis 127.0.0.1:6379> GET name
+### Hashes
+A Redis hash is a collection of key value pairs.
+Redis Hashes are maps between string fields and string values.
+>>>  HMSET user:1 username tutorialspoint password tutorialspoint points 200
+>>> HGETALL user:1
+### Lists
+Redis Lists are simply lists of strings, sorted by insertion order.
+You can add elements to a Redis List on the head or on the tail.
+>>> lpush tutoriallist redis
+>>> lpush tutoriallist redis2
+>>> lrange tutoriallist 0 10
+### Sets
+Redis Sets are an unordered collection of strings.
+In Redis, you can add, remove, and test for the existence of members in O(1) time complexity.
+>>> sadd tutoriallist redis
+>>> sadd tutoriallist redi2
+>>> smembers tutoriallist

 # Git

 ```
 git init --> The git init command creates a new Git repository. git config --global user.name "Name"  --> Git uses a username to associate commits with an identity.